A Detailed Guide to API Development

 Just as the process of how APIs work is an easy one to understand, the argument for why every company should be using APIs is an easy one to make.

-The way in which APIs are transforming how businesses do business might make some nostalgic for how social media revolutionized how people connected with each other and the world.
+The way in which APIs are transforming how business is done might make some nostalgic for how social media revolutionized how people connected with each other and the world.

-The social media model was simple: make making connections easy.
+The social media model was simple: make connections easily.
 With Facebook, for example, Person A created an account and then connected with two friends, who themselves were each connected to four friends.
 In a matter of minutes, and without much effort, Person A had ten connections.

 It’s difficult to imagine a business that would not benefit from utilizing APIs.
-Let’s look at the 3 top reasons for building an API.
+Let’s look at the three top reasons for building an API.

 Related: Why API integration is critical